World’s largest virtual agentic engineering & quality conference

 Is Jest The Best JavaScript Automation Testing Framework For You?

-Well, whether you want to use Jest or Jasmine depends entirely on your requirement.
+Whether you want to use Jest or Jasmine depends entirely on your requirement.
 If your project requires debugging the test cases in an IDE that does not support Jest, Jasmine is obviously the best choice.
-Still, I would suggest giving Jest a shot is totally worth it because of the investments Facebook is currently making and the positive experience that the React developers community is getting.
+Otherwise, Jest is worth choosing for the zero-config setup and the strong track record it has built with the React developer community.

 Note

-Note: Automate your Jest scripts across 5000+ desktop environments.
+Note: Automate your Jest scripts across 3,000+ real browser and OS combinations on the TestMu AI cloud grid.
 Try TestMu AI Now!

 2. Mocha